Little Sister's Book and Art Emporium: Legal cases

-In 2000, the case was heard in the Supreme Court of Canada.
-The court found that the customs has targeted shipments to the bookstore and attempted to prevent them from getting in.
-Consequently, the government was found to have violated section 2 of the Charter.
-However, the violation was justified under section 1.
-The case established that the onus of proving that expressive material is obscene lies with Canadian Customs.
+Little Sister's appealed to the Supreme Court of Canada in 2000.
+The court agreed with the lower courts that customs authorities had unfairly targeted shipments to the bookstore and that the laws on obscene material were contrary to section 2 of the Charter but saved under section 1.
+However, the court also ruled that the provisions of the Customs Act which placed the onus on the importer to disprove obscenity were unconstitutional.
+The case established that there is a Charter right to import expressive material unless the government proves it is obscene or otherwise illegal.

 The bookstore's travails were fictionalized as a subplot of the film Better Than Chocolate.
 A feature-length documentary film by Aerlyn Weissman, Little Sister's vs. Big Brother (2002), has also been released about the bookstore.
 Former manager Janine Fuller was also a coauthor with Stuart Blackley of the book Restricted Entry: Censorship on Trial, a non-fiction account of the Little Sister's battle, and wrote an introduction for Forbidden Passages: Writings Banned in Canada, an anthology of excerpts from some of the impounded works which was edited by Patrick Califia.
 Both books were published in 1995, and were awarded Lammys at the 8th Lambda Literary Awards ceremony in 1996.
-Additionally, the book What right?: Graphic interpretations against censorship addressed the court case in the form of a graphic novel, with proceed from sales of the book being donated to the Little Sister's Defense fund to assist with legal challenges with Canada Customs.
+Additionally, the book What right?: Graphic interpretations against censorship addressed the court case in the form of a graphic novel, with proceeds from sales of the book being donated to the Little Sister's Defense fund to assist with legal challenges with Canada Customs.
 The book features contributions from a number of comic artists including Alison Bechdel and Marc Bell.

-The bookstore's co-owner, Jim Deva, died on September 21, 2014, at age 64.
-On December 23, 2019, Bruce Smyth, co-founder of Little Sister's, died at St. John Hospice at age 66.